uber/kraken/README.md

   - Tracks peers and seeders, instructs them to form a sparse graph
   - Self-healing hash ring

-## Kraken Build Index and Replcation
+## Kraken Build Index and Replication

 Components responsible for image tags and replication to other clusters.